 The Study Award scholarships are open to all school leavers from challenging circumstances intending to study a property or construction related degree in New Zealand.

 Ten Keystone Study Awards are presented each year.
 Each Award includes financial assistance of $5,000.00 per annum for a period of three years, and also offers mentoring and networking opportunities across all of our sponsor family.
 Through being part of the Keystone family, you will gain exposure through work experience opportunities, events and mentoring programmes, and get to know some of the best organisations in the sector.

-The 2020 Keystone Trust Study Awards applications are open.
-They close on 15 August 2019.
+The 2020 Keystone Trust Study Awards applications are now closed.

 This Scholarship is open to all schools within New Zealand and school leavers that meet the specified criteria.

 - New Zealand citizens or permanent residents of New Zealand

 - Intending to study a property or construction related tertiary qualification, including

 - Bachelor of Land & Property Management

 - Bachelor of Construction